Open Space and Environmental Planning

 Hazard Mitigation Planning

-In 2016, CED Division staff working with the Multiple Hazard Mitigation Plan (MHMP) Working Group updated the Town's MHMP.
+In 2016, Community and Economic Development Division staff working with the Multiple Hazard Mitigation Plan Working Group updated the City's Multiple Hazard Mitigation Plan.
 The working group:

 - Held regular meetings and public hearings

-- Created a list of action items and projects to implement to ddecrease impacts of these natural hazards and create a more resilient community
+- Created a list of action items and projects to implement to decrease impacts of these natural hazards and create a more resilient community

 - Develop and distribute a Draft MHMP